MotoGP Jerez Tour

 - Airport pickup on the first day of the tour- your guide will be waiting to welcome you at the gate.

-- Overnight accommodations in high quality hotels and Paradors (castles and palaces converted to “motorcycle friendly” hotels).
+- Overnight accommodations in carefully selected 4 & 5 star hotels and Paradors/Pousadas (castles and palaces converted into “motorcycle friendly” boutique hotels).

 - Complete buffet breakfast every morning.